sigurdga/django-jquery-file-upload/README.md

 Here, you'll find a minimal Django project with a minimal app.
 You can run the example standalone by cloning the repository, running the migrations and starting the server.

-I want to give a thank to Sebastian Tschan, the original author, and Jørgen Bergquist for helping me over the first hurdles.
+I want to give a thank to [Sebastian Tschan](https://github.com/blueimp), the original author, [Etay Cohen-Solal](https://github.com/et-cs), for the latest major update, and [Jørgen Bergquist](https://github.com/bergquis) for helping me over the first hurdles.

 Features
 ========